reactjs/react.dev/src/content/reference/react/use-server.md

 #### Progressive Enhancement in `<form>` {/*progressive-enhancement-in-form*/}

 In the above example, the `<form>` is rendered in a Client Component.
-By instead rendering the `<form>` in a Server Component, React can support [progressively enhanced](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement) forms.
+By instead rendering the `<form>` in a Server Component, React can [progressively enhance](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement) the form.

 In this context, we mean that server-rendered forms can provide the baseline experience of submitting a form without JavaScript.
 This is useful for apps that are server-side rendered (SSR) where HTML scaffolding is sent to the client first, before any code is downloaded to add interactivity.